VladimirKheifets/PHP-class-CaesarCipher/readme.txt

 PHP class CaesarCipher

-Version: 1.0, 2021-04-01
+Version: 1.2, 2021-04-01

-Author: Vladimir Kheifets (vladimir.kheifets@online.de) Copyright (c) 2021 Vladimir Kheifets All Rights Reserved
+Author: Vladimir Kheifets (kheifets.vladimir@online.de) Copyright (c) 2021 Vladimir Kheifets All Rights Reserved

 The class is intended for the statistical analysis of texts in various languages,